heitormegale/Chromaesthesia/README.md

 Since the maping of sounds to color varies from person to person with Chrmaestesia, there is no clear pattern to follow and it is open to artistic interpretation.
 Because the sensation is very unique and doesn't follow a pattern across who has the condition, our task to reverse this process isn't dictated by any defined translation.
 Thus, we created multiple methods, each with its downsides and upsides, that we will describe later.
 Of course, anyone is encouraged to expand on these methods with innovative ideas that could improve the experience.

-The following is an example of an image scanned in a grid of XxY and the sound output produced:
+The following is an example of an image scanned in a grid of 4x6 and the sound output produced:

 ![DemoImage](demos/demo.jpg)

 ![DemoAudio](demos/demosong1.mp3)

+Painting Saffron, 1957, by Mark Rothko

 ## Motivation and importance